MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 -   show_probability_plot - True/False.
 Defaults to True.
 Produces a probability plot of the failure data and fitted distribution.
 -   print_results - True/False.
 Defaults to True.
 Prints a dataframe of the point estimate, standard error, Lower CI and Upper CI for each parameter.
 -   CI - confidence interval for estimating confidence limits on parameters.
 Must be between 0 and 1.
 Default is 0.95 for 95% CI.
--   force_beta (in Fit_Weibull_2P and Fit_Gamma_2P) or force_sigma (in Fit_Normal_2P and Fit_Lognormal_2P).
+-   force_beta (in Fit_Weibull_2P) or force_sigma (in Fit_Normal_2P and Fit_Lognormal_2P).
 This allows the user to force the shape parameter to be a set value.
 Useful for ALT probability plotting.
 Optional input.
-Not available for Fit_Beta_2P (due to there being 2 shape parameters), Fit_Expon_1P (due to there being only 1 parameter) or any of the location shifted distributions (due to these not typically being used for ALT probability plotting).
+Not available for Fit_Beta_2P (due to there being 2 shape parameters), Fit_Expon_1P (due to there being only 1 parameter), Fit_Gamma_2P (due to Gamma_2P not being suitable for ALT probability plotting) or any of the location shifted distributions (due to these not typically being used for ALT probability plotting).

 Outputs (the following example outputs are for the Fit_Weibull_2P distribution but for other distributions the parameter names may be different from alpha and beta):

 -   alpha - the fitted Weibull_2P alpha parameter
 -   beta - the fitted Weibull_2P beta parameter
+-   loglik - Log-Likelihood (as used in Minitab and Reliasoft)
--   loglik2 - LogLikelihood*-2
+-   loglik2 - Log-Likelihood*-2 (as used in JMP Pro)
 -   AICc - Akaike Information Criterion
 -   BIC - Bayesian Information Criterion
 -   distribution - a Distribution object with the parameters of the fitted distribution